rwalkbout/walkboutr/paper.md

 `walkboutr` does this by collapsing all identifying information within its processing and outputting a dataset that contains all relevant walking information without any personal identifiers, exact GPS coordinates, nor exact accelerometer values – making it impossible to trace any bouts back to individuals.
 Given the sensitive nature of GPS and accelerometry data, `walkboutr` thus offers anonymous set of walk bouts upon which researchers may collaborate.
 For example, it allows researchers looking at walking in King County to collaborate with researchers looking at walking in other counties, as the light-rail continues to expand, in the case of the TRAC study, without any risk of privacy breaches.
 The ability to de-identify, anonymize, and label GPS data opens many more avenues to collaboration in this space.

-# Conclusions and future directions

-`walkboutr` enables researchers to leverage data collected from monitoring devices such as GPS trackers and accelerometers to more objectively measure walking behavior and its associated impacts on health across diverse geospatial contexts and populations.

-By implementing a validated algorithm, `walkboutr` facilitates not only the identification of walking periods in a consistent and user-friendly manner, thereby bridging the gap between raw data and actionable insights, but also allows researchers to process complex and identifiable monitoring data into shareable insights.

-As public health research increasingly embraces data-driven methodologies, the `walkboutr` package emerges as a tool for researchers to expand their collaborations and datasets.
-It may serve as an example of how public health researchers can begin to shift towards a new era of collaborative, privacy-conscious, and data-rich health research.
-By facilitating the extraction of valuable insights from monitoring data without compromising on privacy nor ethics, the package paves the way for a more informed understanding of human behavior, health, and well-being in the world of big data.

-*Acknowledgements: We thank Amy Youngbloom for her contributions and assistance in vetting these methods.*

 # References